k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/08_custom_ws_input_parameters.md

 Input parameters can be transferred to the project custom-built Web Services either as:

-- Standard web service parameters, according to the verb.
+- Standard web service parameters, according to the verb
-- Part of the URL path
+- A part of the URL path

 For POST and PUT verb methods, parameters shall be transferred in the request body and yet, Fabric knows to use URL based parameters also for these verb methods.